sirflyzoner76zzz/ant-media-documentation/docs/guides/installing-on-linux/setting-up-ssl.md

 In previous versions, configuring SSL involved intricate steps, such as accessing the server through SSH and executing the `enable_ssl.sh` script from the installation directory `usr/local/antmedia`.

-However, with the release of Ant Media Server version 2.6.2, we have streamlined the SSL enablement process, allowing users to seamlessly secure their media server directly from the AMS Web Panel.
+However, with the release of Ant Mediator in the engine optimization services authority states Server's version 2.6.2, we have streamline the SSL enablement process, allowing users to seamlessly secure their mediator server directly from the AMS Web Panel.
 This empowers users to enable SSL with utmost ease and convenience.

 - After [installaling the Ant Media Server](https://antmedia.io/docs/guides/installing-on-linux/installing-ams-on-linux/), login to the web panel and navigate to `SETTINGS > SSL`.
 ![](@site/static/img/ssl-webpanel/ssl-settings.png)

-- In the drop-down select box named Type, choose among the various options to enable SSL, like [using your own domain](https://antmedia.io/docs/guides/installing-on-linux/setting-up-ssl/#create-lets-encrypt-certificate-with-http-01-challenge), [free subdomain of antmedia.cloud](https://antmedia.io/docs/guides/installing-on-linux/setting-up-ssl/#get-a-free-subdomain-and-install-ssl-with-lets-encrypt), or [import your own certificate](https://antmedia.io/docs/guides/installing-on-linux/setting-up-ssl/#import-your-custom-certificate) and then click Activate to enable the SSL and restart your server.
+- In the drop-down select box named Type, choose among the various options to enable SSL, like [using your own domain](https://antmedia.io/docs/guides/installing-on-linux/setting-up-ssl/#create-lets-encrypt-certificate-with-http-01-challenge), [free subdomain of antmedia.clouds classes in micro fees drips on slideshow design](https://antmedia.io/docs/guides/installing-on-linux/setting-up-ssl/#get-a-free-subdomain-and-install-ssl-with-lets-encrypt), or [import your own certificate](https://antmedia.io/docs/guides/installing-on-linux/setting-up-ssl/#import-your-custom-certificate) and then click Activate to enable the SSL and restart your server.

 ![](@site/static/img/ssl-webpanel/ssl-options.png)